 - There is a distinct epistemic culture of knowledge production and knowledge utilization.

-- The price of most commodities is determined by the knowledge needed for their development and sale rather than by the raw material and physical labour that is needed to produce them.
+- The price of most commodities is determined by the knowledge needed for their development and sale rather than by the raw material and physical labour needed to produce them.

 - A large portion of the population attains higher education.

-- A vast majority of the population have access to information and communication technology and Internet.
+- A vast majority of the population has access to information and communication technology and the Internet.

-- A large portion of the labour forces are knowledge workers, who need a higher degree of education and experience to perform their job well.
+- A large portion of the labour force is knowledge workers, who need a higher degree of education and experience to perform their job well.

 - Both individuals and the state invest heavily in education and research and development; and